Published on Mar 19, 2019 and last reviewed on Nov 25, 2022 - 5 min read

 Query: Hello doctor,I got married six months ago.
 My husband behaves weirdly in the bedroom.
 And he is using psychiatric medicine.
 Those are Limbitrol, Flutop 60, Prolol TR 40, Ventab plus for three months, and Sildenafil too, but it is not effective.
 He keeps locking himself, avoids me, washes things repe...
 Read Full »

 Article Overview: Stress is not always due to mental (psychiatric) illnesses.
 Physical wellness also counts for stress levels in modern life.
 Read Article

 What Do You Think Is Stress in Your Daily Life?
 Stress is not just a mental illness.
 It is not merely a disease of your brain and does not always mean that you have a serious psychiatric disorder.
-It is a multifactorial disorder including general physical wellness, issues related to chronic disease...
+It is a multifactorial disorder including general physical wellness, issues related to chronic diseases...
 Read Article

 Query: Hello doctor, I am a 34 year old male.
 I had anxiety issues since childhood.
 I have been jumping from one idea to another for a long time but it has been three years I have an issue with frequent urination.
 It started in a bad time for me when I was obsessing that I have HIV.
 No burning, just sligh...
 Read Full »